-Remote Work Productivity Research: Resolving the Contradictory Evidence
+Remote Work Productivity Research: OECD + Mixed Evidence

-Remote work simultaneously increases productivity and decreases it.
-That’s not a contradiction – it’s the core finding that makes the research genuinely interesting.
-In 2024, the U.S. Bureau of Labor Statistics analyzed 61 industries and found a positive association between total factor productivity growth and the rise in remote workers over 2019-2022.
-Meanwhile, a Journal of Political Economy Microeconomics study of 10,000+ IT professionals found work-from-home increased total hours by roughly 30% while productivity fell by about 20% due to increased coordination costs [1][2].
+Remote work is not a productivity setting.
+It is a multiplier or a divider, depending on what you build around it.
+In 2024, the U.S. Bureau of Labor Statistics analyzed 61 industries and found a positive association between total factor productivity growth and the rise in remote workers over 2019-2022 [1].
+Meanwhile, a Journal of Political Economy Microeconomics study of 10,000+ IT professionals found work-from-home increased total hours by roughly 30% while productivity fell by about 20% due to increased coordination costs [2].
 Both findings are real.
 Both are measurable.
 The question is: which job is yours?

 What You Will Learn